 Invasive gene

 Chuan He explains that potatoes do not have a protein comparable to FTO, and that growth is maintained and regulated by a wide variety of genes.
-So when FTO is added to potatoes there is no genetic system in place to keep it in check.
+So when FTO is added to potatoes there is no genetic system in place to keep it under control.

 Enter and there are no limits to its growth.
 It's a bomb.